Loading...

 Lodestar offers an open and reflective environment for students to take the creative and radical departure artists must seek in order to thrive.
 What makes it interesting is that it’s non-judgmental–it’s a place where approval doesn’t need to be sought, and the willingness to fail is a triumph.
 Students will be working alongside internationally recognised artists who share in this spirit of generosity.
 They will be mentored on an individual basis, with access to all guest artists.
 A fluid and relaxed exchange between guest artists and students—based on rigorous engagement—is designed to support the development of a chosen body of work.
 The atmosphere is generous, however, the session is decidedly rigorous and rewarding.

-Mornings and afternoons are spent working, thinking, reflecting and working in the Irish College’s large shared studio spaces—or outside in the gardens.
+Mornings and afternoons are spent working, thinking, reflecting and working in La Tourette’s large shared studio spaces—or outside in the gardens.
 Evenings include a Guest Artist talk about their work, or a performance of music or poetry before dinner.
-Dinner is not provided at the college, however, there are numerous options just a few minutes away in Leuven city centre.
-Following dinner people are free to return to work or relax on the terrace.
+Following dinner people are free to return to work or relax, or visit the nearby village of Éveux (20 min. walk).
 The first five days of the session are studio intensive, then we take one day for an excursion, before returning to the studio to continue for another four days.
 The last day is spent hanging the works-in-progress to be showcased in the evening, followed by a closing reception.

 “Since Lodestar last year I got accepted into the Utopia Dystopia exhibition in the Lexicon Municipal Gallery in Dun Laoghaire and also to the Artnet Fire exhibition and Air Exhibition.
 I was also asked to exhibit a piece for Artnet for inclusion in the launch of their bid for an art centre in the Carnegie Library.
 I think the fact that I got my work into these shows was very much due to my time in Lodestar and the invaluable support and mentoring. “